Download a motion

 -o motion-30fps-no-mesh.fbx

-# Download at 30 FPS, in-place, with Roblox-compatible FBX (use a supported character ID)
+# Download at 30 FPS, in-place, with Roblox-compatible FBX (use a character with engine "roblox" in metadata)

 CHARACTER_ID="cFB7NoFCUCvf"